SetVectorMask

 mode

-Mask mode, of the MaskMode type.
+Mask mode, which is of the MaskMode type.
 The definition is as follows:

 1